gabrielmccoll/TestLab/README.md

 Setup WDS with config files and isos for any further server creation

 Powershell create second dc , dns,dhcp  - DC2
 WDS should take care of it

-Third server is File / DSC pull Server/ Cert Services - Utility setup this via Powershell DSC
+Third server is File / DSC pull Server/ Cert Services - Utility
+setup this via Powershell DSC

+4rth Server RRAS  - Router
+setup via DSC and WDS